 Our biggest concerns with industry emissions are industries’ transparency and compliance with federal and state standards.
 We address these things by reviewing industrial sources with experts, submitting technical comments to regulators, pushing for better transparency, and watchdogging large emitters and their compliance.

-The Subpart H review is part of the Serious State Implementation Plan.
-Subpart H specifically deals with industry sources by setting emission caps throughout the nonattainment area for every regulated facility.
+The Subpart H review is part of the Serious State Implementation Plan (SIP).
+Subpart H specifically deals with industry sources of air pollution by setting emission caps throughout the non-attainment areas for every regulated facility.
 Taking into account the technological and economic feasibility of the industry’s best technologies (known as the best available control technology, or BACT) and assessments by each facility detailing what they are already doing, Subpart H will suggest caps and ways to reach them.

-Title V permits are a federal regulation, created by the Clean Air Act, on industrial facilities.
+Title V permits impose federal air quality regulations, created by the Clean Air Act, on industrial facilities.
 The permit includes pollution control requirements from both federal and state regulations and reporting and modeling standards.
-Only facilities of a certain type and size are required to get this permit, and the Andeavor Refinery here in Utah falls under this category.
-Andeavor should have applied for this permit over 10 years ago but only recently filed it.
+Only facilities of a certain type and size are required to get this permit, and the Marathon Refinery here in Utah falls under this category.
+Marathon’s previous owners should have applied for this permit over 10 years ago but only recently filed it.
 HEAL reviewed their application and submitted comments on whether or not it was strong enough and where they should do more to report and control emissions.
-Andeavor’s Title V permit application is currently under review by the state and we are waiting for their analysis of the permit.
+Marathon’s Title V permit application is currently under review by the state and we are waiting for their analysis of the permit.